massgravel/massgrave.dev/online_kms.md

 ## Activation Renewal

--   By design in the genuine [KMS](https://docs.microsoft.com/en-us/previous-versions/tn-archive/ee939272(v=technet.10)?redirectedfrom=MSDN#kms-overview) activation method, the system contacts the registered server every 7 days, and if contacted successfully it will automatically renew and reset the activation for the the full period of 180 days again, starting from the day of successful contact.
+-   By design in the genuine [KMS](https://docs.microsoft.com/en-us/previous-versions/tn-archive/ee939272(v=technet.10)?redirectedfrom=MSDN#kms-overview) activation method, the system contacts the registered server every 7 days, and if contacted successfully it will automatically renew and reset the activation for the full period of 180 days again, starting from the day of successful contact.
 If the system cannot contact the server, it will be deactivated after 180 days and it will remain deactivated until contact can be restored.

 -   To get the lifetime activation, you need to do either one of the below two things,